vvcdev/alt-q-for-edge/README.md

 ## Usage

-- To switch between the current tab and the last active tab, simply press `Alt + Q`.
+- To switch between the current tab and the last active tab, simply press `Alt+Q`.
+- The extension automatically tracks which tabs you've been using, so Alt+Q will always do something useful.

+## How It Works

+The extension continuously monitors your tab activity and:
+- Tracks your currently active tab and previously active tab
+- Persists this information even if you restart your browser
+- Handles cases where tabs might be closed or no longer exist
+- Provides fallback options to ensure Alt+Q always performs a tab switch

 ## Contributing